 By using the bokehpanorama technique you can create very visually striking images with a look you cannot get from a single lens.
 Of course it is not a technique to use for every shot you take, but I found it to be a nice addition to do just one or two in an outdoor potrait session.

 I tried to give you an overview of what lenses work well for this application.
-Most of these long yet fast tele lenses are very expensie, but as you have seen in the previous chapters those longer projector lenses are very interesting for brenizer work: they cost about a tenth of modern lenses with comparable focal length/maximum aperture combination and some of them feature amazingly low mechanical vignetting when used on a full frame camera.
+Most of these long yet fast tele lenses are very expensie, but as you have seen in the previous chapters those longer projector lenses are very interesting for brenizer work: they cost about a tenth of modern lenses with comparable focal length/maximum aperture combination and some of them feature amazingly low optical vignetting when used on a full frame camera.

 This is not to say they are prefect: these lenses are very heavy and somewhat ill suited for normal photography, as they don’t feature an aperture diaphragm and therefore cannot be stopped down.
 The limited resolution and higher CA are nothing to worry about for brenizer work, but you have to look out for lens flares.